cainky/kylecain.me/content/post/no-meetings/index.md

 ### Groupthink mentality

 An over-reliance on meetings can lead to a [groupthink](https://en.wikipedia.org/wiki/Groupthink) mentality, where unique perspectives are suppressed in favor of conformity.
-Groupthink is a phenomenon where the desire for group consensus overrides people's common sense desire to present alternatives, critique a position, or express an unpopular opinion.
+Groupthink is a phenomenon where the desire for group consensus overrides people's desire to present alternatives, critique a position, or express an unpopular opinion.
 It often results in irrational decision-making outcomes.
 The urge to conform and the aversion to dissent can stifle innovation, limit diverse perspectives, and sometimes even lead to costly mistakes.

 ### Loss of context and details